vulkan0n/bolsillo-bch/README.md

 # Selene

+Join the Cash economy.

 Software to make Bitcoin Cash (BCH) the global reserve currency.

+Target is to build up to 10 million daily active users by making joining the BCH economy (from an economic, social and informational perspective) as easy and compelling as possible.

+## Packages

 - `@selene/app`: iOS/Android React Native wallet application in Expo.
 - `@selene/common`: Shared utilities and code.
 NOTE that `@selene/web` has to import files from other packages directly, rather than from the default export.
 This is some kind of webpack or CommonJS issue, but hasn't been solved yet.